rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 # Lexing and Parsing

-The very first thing the compiler does is take the program (in Unicode) and transmute it into a data format the compiler can work with more conveniently than strings.
+The very first thing the compiler does is take the program (in UTF-8 Unicode text) and turn it into a data format the compiler can work with more conveniently than strings.
 This happens in two stages: Lexing and Parsing.

   1. _Lexing_ takes strings and turns them into streams of [tokens].
 For example, `foo.bar + buz` would be turned into the tokens `foo`, `.`, `bar`,